ElYusubov/Learn-Bicep/README.md

 # Learn Bicep

 The "Learn Bicep" is a simple, yet powerful step-by-step learning guide with easy to start samples.

+## Introduction

 This project is created to test Bicep language features, compilation, validations, etc.